You and the Property Management Section

 Should the DOT not receive an offer equal to or higher than market value, the DOT may proceed with disposal through other means.

-Prior to the sale, property managers may hold an "Open House" so that any interested individual may inspect the property.
+Prior to or during the sale, property managers may hold an "Open House" so that any interested individual may inspect the property.

 Frequently asked questions about disposal of state-owned assets